cbcrg/tcoffee/docs/tcoffee_manual.rst

  -Secondary structure predictions

-However they may not be suitable for more refined application such as
+However they may not be suitable for more refined application such as:

  -Profile construction